jeffoneilldev/testing/Files/README.md

 I Know my files are safe in Github.

 I have validated my HTML files in the W3C HTML validator and also my CSS files in the W3C CSS validator.

+#### Site update
+I have added a fourth page displaying sections "floating" to the left and right.